 The Ultimate Guide to Niseko's Legendary Nightlife

 Unlike ski resorts in North America or Europe, nightlife is placid or almost absent in many ski resorts in Japan.
 Fortunately, Niseko is an exception to the rule!
 The nightlife in Niseko is vibrant and vivid, thanks to the strong western influence that shaped the resort.
 Being the place where the East meets the West, Niseko has an abundant choice of places to hang out with friends at night.
 There is a good selection of bars located in Hirafu Village and you can also head down to the nearby Kutchan town for a more Japanese experience!
 With a bunch of bars and pubs that open until late at night, nightlife in Niseko is as frantic as our powder snow.
-Read on to find out the local insights about where to head to for a great night out, as well as information about new bars opening this winter!
+Read on to find out the local insights about where to head to for a great night out.

 Lively bars in Hirafu

 Hirafu is the center of Niseko and most of the restaurants, pubs and bars are just a few meters from each other.
-If you are looking for a place to keep the fun going after a day on the slopes, places like Tamashii Bar, Moon Bar, Wild Bill’s and Yoko Oh No's are some of the most popular options in town.
+If you are looking for a place to keep the fun going after a day on the slopes, places like Tamashii Bar, Moon Bar, Jam Bar and Wild Bill’s are some of the most popular options in town.

 Wild Bill’s is well-known for its thrilling atmosphere at night, but it is actually a great restaurant before night settles.
 Eat first and party later - this is what describes Wild Bill’s in Niseko.
 You can try some delicious traditional Japanese cuisine such as sashimi and hot pot if you get there early.
 Get ready for the party that kicks off from 10 pm, live music and DJs are sometimes featured to bring in a legendary atmosphere at night.